Javier747Belbruno/car-control-simulation/readme.md

-  Credits:
+ #### Credits
-    -Technologies:
+   ##### Technologies
   - Typescript by Microsoft.
   - Node.js by OpenJS Foundation.
    - Three.js by Mr.doob.
-      - Cannon.js (Cannon-es) by Stefan Hedman and Poimandres Community.
+   - Cannon.js (Cannon-es) by Stefan Hedman, Poimandres Community and Marco Fugaro .
    - Dat.gui by Google Data Arts Team.
 - Vite.js by Evan You & Vite Contributors.

-      Thanks for provide free open source software to the community making this possible.
+   ######  Thanks for provide free open source software to the community making this 	possible.

-    -Blogs and humans very helpful.
+##### Blogs and humans very helpful.
    - Handling Multiple Key Presses at Once in Vanilla JavaScript (for Game Controllers) by Nicky Dover.
    - How to Build a Multiplayer (.io) Web Game by Victor Zhou
    - Bruno Simon — Portfolio (case study) by Bruno Simon .